Professional players have the right to obtain compensation

 The CJEU censured several mechanisms:

-- the automatic joint and several liability of the new club, without considering the actual circumstances;
+• automatic joint and several liability of the new club, without considering actual circumstances;

 These practices constitute clear obstacles to the free movement of workers (Art.
 45 TFEU) and illicit restrictions on competition (Art.
 101 TFEU).